dreikanter/ruby-bookmarks/README.md

 ### CSS

 - [LESS](https://github.com/cowboyd/less.rb) — leaner CSS, in your browser or Ruby.
-- [Bourbon](http://bourbon.io) — alightweight mixin library for Sass.
+- [Bourbon](http://bourbon.io) — a lightweight mixin library for Sass.
 - [SASS](https://github.com/sass/sass) — an extension of CSS3, adding nested rules, variables, mixins, selector inheritance, and more.
 It's translated to well-formatted, standard CSS using the command line tool or a web-framework plugin.
 - [Bitters](https://github.com/thoughtbot/bitters) — add a dash of pre-defined style to your Bourbon.
 - [Autoprefixer](https://github.com/ai/autoprefixer-rails) — a tool to parse CSS and add vendor prefixes to CSS rules using values from the Can I Use.
 This gem provides Ruby and Ruby on Rails integration with this JavaScript tool.